mathieu-celerier/mc_kortex/README.md

 2. Install this project using `cmake` or `ninja`.
 3. Configure properly your `~/.config/mc_rtc/mc_rtc.yaml` to match your needs.
 4. Make sure you set your `Timestep` to 1ms as the interface does not support lower frequencies.
-5. Add the following entry to your `Datastore` and to set it, to allow switch between Position control and torque control
+5. Add the following entry to your `Datastore` and to set it, to allow switch between Position control and torque control.
+Default: `Position`

 ```cpp
 datastore().make<std::string>("ControlMode", "Position");
 ```